'More Caesareans' with private care

 Researchers examined 30,000 women who gave birth at a hospital in Ireland which caters for both private and public-funded patients between 2008 and 2011.
 A round one in five of the women paid for their treatment themselves .

-The "greatest disparity" noted between the mothers was the rates of scheduled C-sections, they found.
+The "greatest disparity" noted between the mothers was the rates of scheduled C-sections, the study found.

 "We found that private patients are more likely than public patients to have an operative vaginal delivery or a C aesarean section.